Experts share 5 ironing board storage ideas to keep it out of sight and keep your home clutter-free

 2. Keep it close to where you need it

-We said it before and we’ll say it again, these tips are designed to make your life easier.
-And while this one might seem obvious, you’d be surprised how many people keep their ironing board in a different area of their house to the one where they need to use it in.
+We said it before, and we’ll say it again, these tips are designed to make your life easier.
+And while this one might seem obvious, you’d be surprised how many people keep their ironing board in a different area of their house from the one they need to use it in.

-‘Actually having an ironing board and iron in an area you would use it is best,’ Siân advises.
-‘In my house we only iron the odd shirt for my husband and that tends to be the night before he’s due to use it.
-So for us, having the iron and ironing board in a bedroom near to where he’ll be dressing and where the wardrobe is, is essential and saves him time and energy having to transport the shirt to a different part of the house.
+‘Actually, having an ironing board and iron in an area you would use it is best,’ Siân advises.
+‘In my house, we only iron the odd shirt for my husband, and that tends to be the night before he’s due to wear it.
+So for us, having the iron and ironing board in a bedroom near where he’ll be dressing and where the wardrobe is, is essential and saves him time and energy having to transport the shirt to a different part of the house.
 Our board and iron are tucked away behind a wardrobe and on a closed shelf with easy access but out of sight.’

-So don’t make your life more complicated by putting your board in an area of the house that’s difficult to access or far from the room you actually really need it in.
+So don’t make your life more complicated by putting your board in an area of the house that’s difficult to access or far from the room you need it in.

 3. Swap your board for a smaller, space-saving option